kaz-utashiro/greple/README.md

 ## MULTIPLE KEYWORDS

-**greple** has almost the same function as Unix command [egrep(1)](http://man.he.net/man1/egrep) but the search is done in a manner similar to Internet search engine.
+**greple** has almost same function as Unix command [egrep(1)](http://man.he.net/man1/egrep) but search is done in a manner similar to Internet search engine.
 For example, next command print lines those contain all of \`foo' and bar' and \`baz'.

     greple 'foo bar baz' ...

-Each word can be found in any order and/or any place in the string.
+Each word can appear in any order and/or any place in the string.
 So this command find all of following texts.

     foo bar baz
     baz bar foo
     the foo, bar and baz

-If you want to use OR syntax, prepend question (\`?') mark on each token, or use regular expression.
+If you want to use OR syntax, prepend question mark (\`?') on each token, or use regular expression.

     greple 'foo bar baz ?yabba ?dabba ?doo' greple 'foo bar baz yabba|dabba|doo'

-This command will print the line which contains all of \`foo', \`bar' and \`baz' and one or more of \`yabba', \`dabba' or \`doo'.
+This command will print lines those contains all of \`foo', \`bar' and
+\`baz' and one or more of \`yabba', \`dabba' or \`doo'.

-NOT operator can be specified by prefixing the token by minus (\`-') sign.
-Next example will show the line which contain both \`foo' and bar' but none of \`yabba' or \`dabba' or \`doo'.
+NOT operator can be specified by prefixing the token by minus sign (\`-').
+Next example will show lines those contain both \`foo' and bar' but none of \`yabba', \`dabba' or \`doo'.

     greple 'foo bar -yabba -dabba -doo'